 This Friday I decided to do an Aboriginal art project from the geography unit we did on Tuesday.
 By the time we had finished with the maps on Tuesday our time for geography was up, but this project looked like fun.

 A link from the sidebar of the unit led us to some real Aboriginal art.
 We noticed how they use dots to make the shapes in the art.
-They also used a lot of geometric patterns.
 Then I gave each of the kids the printable kangaroo outline from the unit and they filled it in with dots.
 And even after our math, reading, and writing, we still had a whole glorious afternoon for reading books from our library basket.

-And that’s it for our week using the Layers of Learning program.
+And that’s it for our week with Layers of Learning.

 More From Layers of Learning